 The first base Bowman Chrome card of Mike Trout is number two on this list.
-The card features the iconic Topps RC logo in the top left with the stunning Chrome finish.
+The card features the iconic Topps RC logo in the top left with a stunning Chrome finish.

-Since Trout does not have a base Chrome rookie card this Bowman Chrome is the second most desirable.
-While the price of this card is still high it is a lot more affordable than the 2009 auto mentioned above.
+Since Trout does not have a base Chrome rookie card, this Bowman Chrome is the second most desirable.
+While the price of this card is still high, it is much more affordable than the 2009 auto mentioned above.

-The combination of the great image with the signature Bowman Chrome finish just makes this card a beauty to look at.
+Combining the great image with the signature Bowman Chrome finish makes this card a beauty.

 2011 Topps Update Mike Trout Rookie Card #US175

 Mike Trout’s Topps Update rookie card is next on the list.
-This card is one of the most valuable and iconic base cards ever produced by Topps.
+This card is one of Topps’s most valuable and iconic base cards ever produced.

-Featuring an image of Trout in the Angels throwback uniforms after ripping a line drive.
-This is one of Trout’s best cards and also one of his most attainable.
+Featuring an image of Trout in Angel’s throwback uniform after ripping a line drive.
+This is one of Trout’s best cards and one of his most attainable.

-It’s hard to believe that Trout was only 19 when he made his debut considering what he was able to do that season.
+It’s hard to believe that Trout was only 19 when he made his debut, considering what he could do that season.